crownstone/crownstone-lib-hue-behaviour/documentation/Persistence.md

  - Event calls
  - Errors

-## Introduction
+## About
-This is a persistence utility for the Crownstone Hue module, it has a few basic functions for preserving and loading the configuration of the objects used.
+This is a persistence utility for the Crownstone Hue module, it has a few basic functions for preserving and loading the data of the objects used.

 ## Usage
 The Persistence utility is a singelton class created at runtime, to use it you simply import it and then call it's functions.